George Wyner

 George Wyner (born October 20, 1945) is an American film and television actor.
 Wyner graduated from Syracuse University in 1968 as a drama major and was an in-demand character actor by the early 1970s.
 Wyner has made guest appearances in over 100 television series and co-starred in nine.
-His roles include Assistant District Attorney Bernstein on the series Hill Street Blues, Colonel Sandurz in the film Spaceballs, and Rabbi Nachtner in A Serious Man.
+His roles include Assistant District Attorney Bernstein on the series Hill Street Blues, Rabbi Nachtner in A Serious Man, and Colonel Sandurz in the film Spaceballs.
+Wyner is set to reappear as Sandurz in Spaceballs 2, to be released in 2027.

 Early life

-Wyner was born in Boston, Massachusetts.
+Wyner was born in Boston to Jewish parents.
 His father, Edward, founded and managed Boston's Ritz Carlton Hotel, which was the premier society hotel in Boston through the 1950s.
 Wyner's father died while his son was in high school.
-Wyner's family is Jewish.

 Career

 Wyner was introduced to producer Steven Bochco while appearing in Bochco's short-lived 1976 series, Delvecchio.
 This led to the role as Irwin Bernstein in Hill Street Blues, and to roles in four subsequent Bochco productions: Doogie Howser, M.D., Brooklyn South, NYPD Blue and L.A.
 Law.
-Additionally, Wyner has appeared on the following programs for Hill Street's production company, MTM: Rhoda, The Bob Newhart Show, The White Shadow, WKRP in Cincinnati and Newhart.
+Additionally, Wyner has appeared on the following programs for Hill Street's production company, MTM: Rhoda, The Bob Newhart Show, The White Shadow, WKRP in Cincinnati, M*A*S*H and Newhart.